 Getting the Status of a Network Token

-Once you have provisioned a network token there will be instances when you will want to check the token status and basic token information, such as network, last 4 digits of the PAN, or expiration date for the underlying PAN.
+Once you've provisioned a network token there will be instances when you will want to check the token status and basic token information, such as network, last 4 digits of the PAN, or expiration date for the underlying PAN.

 There are three possible statuses that a network token can be in: